sabbirahm3d/courses/copy/projects/final-projects/02-experiment-writeup/project-design.md

 the set, along with the bag of words version of their lyrics and the analyses on them, such as sentiment analysis, frequency of obscene words, frequency of words pertaining to certain themes, total number of unique words, etc. and the year they charted.
 The dataframe will also include the last column 'charted', a binary variable that corresponds to the chart status of the song.
-Since the distribution of the charted and uncharted songs will be even, the dataframe ill be shuffled through some k folds cross validation and then trained through a logistic regression model.

 ### Drafted structure of features